0xNILADRI/Acer-Nitro5-Hackintosh-OC/README.md

 Fully functional on Big Sur 11.0.1 - Beta

 The whole project was made with the help of Opencore - Dortania (Guide).
-A huge thanks to the awesome community.
+A huge thanks to the awesome community with well ducumented guide.
 [Guide Followed](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html)